nss-day-cohort-54/the-hairy-potter/README.md

 In the `main.js` module, invoke the `makePottery` function and provide the required values as arguments.
 Store the object that gets returned into a variable, and then use `console.log()` to view the object.

-Also look at your terminal window that is running the tests and make sure that the `Pottery object is created with correct properties` test is passing.

 Once you have it working, make 5 pieces of pottery in `main.js`.

 **THEN PUSH YOUR CODE TO GITHUB**